 – Colon hydrotherapy: is one of the most essential tools I still use frequently to this day for all things detox.
 It almost always makes me feel 100% better.
 I cannot stress enough to readers who’ve never tried this to give this one a chance to work magic on you.
 An enema is the next best thing you can do as an alternative.

-– Exercise as tolerated: It’s important to get your lymph moving during this time.
+– Exercise as tolerated: It’s important to get your lymphatic system moving during this time.
 Rebounding on a trampoline is the most ideal exercise for this.

 – Honor what’s coming up for you emotionally: Your body stores emotional memories/experiences.
-Allow these to arise and witness them without blame or judgment or going into story about what’s arising.
-It will process much quicker by being the conscious witness to it and not trying to ‘do’ anything with it.
+Allow these to arise and witness them without blame or judgment, or going into story about what’s arising.
+Difficult emotions will process quicker by being the conscious witness to it and not trying to ‘do’ anything with it.

 – Lymphatic Massage or Manual Lymphatic Drainage (MLD): Can be very helpful to get the lymph moving and toxins out of your body.
 Just make sure to drink plenty of water afterwards to maximize benefits.
-UPDATE: One reader just pointed out to us that you’ll want to avoid deep tissue massage as it can actually block and close the lymphatic passages and create more issues during a detox protocol.
+Avoid deep tissue massage as it can actually block and close the lymphatic passages and create more issues during a detox protocol.
 Go with lymphatic massage for the best detoxing.

 Take it slow.
 If you are taking biofilm disrupting enzymes and you are Herxing for longer than 7 days, reduce the amount of enzymes you are taking by 1/2 or more, until it becomes more tolerable for you.
 This is a marathon, not a 50-meter dash.

 Often, in the beginning when I do this protocol, I will notice an up-and-down happening where 1 day I’ll feel good and 3 days I will be Herxing.
 Inevitably, this ratio will flip, and over time I will have many more consecutive days of feeling amazing with a day or 2 of downtime until eventually, 99% of the time, I feel great.
-This pattern is something I’ve learned many people have experienced with their bodies as they go through a protocol that is actually working and it’s quite normal to feel this “yo-yo” effect for a while as the body re-establishes it’s healing stasis.
+This pattern is something I’ve found that many people have experienced, as they go through a protocol that is actually working.
+So it’s quite normal to feel this “yo-yo” effect for a while, as the body re-establishes it’s healing stasis.